jsutcliff/OKAI-Battery-Lib/README.md

 # OKAI Battery Interface Library
 This library is intended to make interfacing with the batteries found in the OKAI ES200 scooters simple and easy.
-These batteries appear to be manufactured by 'Ruipu Electronic Technology co.' which is apprently a daughter company to OKAI.
+These batteries appear to be manufactured by 'Ruipu Electronic Technology co.' which is apparently a daughter company to OKAI.

 # Usage
 The main RuipuBattery class expects a pointer to a Stream in its constructor.
-See below for exmaples:
+See below for examples:

 Using a HardwareSerial port:
 ~~~